onsonr/sonr/README.md

 ## How it works

 Sonr is a combination of decentralized primitives.
-Fundamentally, it is a peer-to-peer identity and asset management system that leverages DID documents, Webauthn, and IPFS — providing users with a secure, user-friendly way to manage their digital identity and assets.
+Fundamentally, it is a peer-to-peer identity and asset management system that leverages DID documents, Webauthn, and IPFS — providing users with a secure, portable decentralized identity.

 Sonr is built on top of the Cosmos SDK, which is a framework for building blockchain applications in Golang.
-The Cosmos SDK is a modular framework that allows developers to easily spin up a blockchain application with a set of pre-built modules.
-Sonr is built on top of the following Cosmos SDK modules:
+We use these modules:
 - `x/auth`
 - `x/bank`
 - `x/staking`